-God shows no partiality.
+God does not show favoritism.
 God does not favor an individual because of his station in life, his nationality or his material possessions (see note on Jas 2:1).
 He does, however, respect his character and judge his work.
 This is evident because God "accepts men from every nation who fear him and do what is right" (v.
 35).
 Cornelius already worshiped the true God, but this was not enough: He lacked faith in Christ (v.
 36).
 (CSB)